-SEEDS.
 We have no change to report in the Seed Market.
 In absence of business, quotations are nominally as before.
 HOPS.
-Borougn.-We have rather more demand for Hops of all descrip-tions, at a triffing advance up in last week's rates.

-Sussex Pockets 112s to 126s Weald of Kents 120s to 145s

-Mid and East Kents 140s to 250s TALLOW.
+Bonough,-We have rather more demand for Hops of all descriptions, at a trifling advance upon last week's rates.
+Sussex Pockets 112s to 126s Weald of Kents 120s to 145s Mid and East Kents 140s to 250s TALLOW.